Manuel-Technologies/NaijaFinance/replit.md

 # Overview

-NaijaPay is a digital wallet application built specifically for Nigeria, enabling users to send and receive money securely through a web-based platform.
+afriPay is a digital wallet application built specifically for Nigeria, enabling users to send and receive money securely through a web-based platform.
 The application provides core features like user registration, wallet management, money transfers, and transaction history tracking.
 It's designed as a Flask-based web application with a focus on Nigerian users, including support for Nigerian phone number validation and Naira currency formatting.

 # User Preferences